And so continues the emotional rollercoaster saga that is my yucca tree.

-The promised growth I’ve been searching for is here (insert trumpets and fanfare).
+The growth that I was searching for, the growth that YouTube promised, is here (insert trumpets and fanfare).
 But it DOES NOT look the way I thought it should.

 And I’m having a hard time accepting that.